20 Kriyas: Core Element Training & Facilitation

 Babaji introduced the Kriyas out compassion for the needs of those living in these turbulent times, and that was the last century!
 He called it an express path to awakening.

-STAGE 3 – Facilitated 20 Kriya practice – practice monthly or in a small group six day retreat
+STAGE 3 – Facilitated 20 Kriya practice – as a personal six day retreat

 Before you decide – review the following